Dark red brick wall

 Programs & Services

 Program and service teams benefit from AI’s ability to translate documents or summarize service reports and feedback surveys.
 Plus, there are many tools that can help automate recurring tasks or organize calendars.
-AI can provide client research or issue-based research to provide you with more information than ever before.
+AI for nonprofits can provide client research or issue-based research to provide you with more information than ever before.

-How can your program team use AI?
+How your program team can use AI

 1. Translate intake forms or program materials into multiple languages using tools like DeepL or Google Translate with human review.